 - Invited facilitator for a small group of College of Fine Arts faculty titled: Making a case: How to do a literature Review for a Grant Proposal.
 11/18/2016 - 11/18/2016

 - Flipped Teaching seminar for Biomedical Informatics faculty and graduate students working on hybrid course designs with Dr. Cynthia Furse.
 09/01/2016 - 09/01/2016

 - Invited presentation and keynote for an Instructional Designer Regional Seminar on Library & OERs to Enhance the Online Learning Experience.
 08/04/2016 - 08/04/2016

 - CTLE Annual Teaching Symposium Every year I contribute at least one teaching and learning session at the Annual CTLE Teaching Symposium.
-I find these small sessions as a wonderful opportunity to connect with graduate students on a variety of teaching and learning topics.
+I find these small sessions as a wonderful opportunity to connect with small groups of graduate students on a variety of teaching and learning and library topics.
 08/12/2013 - present

 - NVivo and Research Strategy Instruction I teach a lot of small group instruction sessions on NVivo and doing qualitative research.
 I mentor graduate students and conduct small group sessions for faculty on evaluation, assessment and research practice.
 10/03/2011 - present